rostools/r-cubed-intro/paper.md

 # Summary

-The capacity to generate massive amounts of biological data continues to increase with each year.
-This comes with not only the huge volume of data but also a greater need for the skills and knowledge necessary to process and analyze this data [@Brownson2015].
-Tightly coupled to this increasing need for computational skills in science is an increasing demand that scientific studies be reproducible and that the methods and analytic process to be open and transparent [@Watson2015].
+The amount of biological data created increases every year, and with it the need for the skills and knowledge to process and analyze data [@Brownson2015].
+With the open science movement on the rise, methods and analytic process are expected to be open and transparent and scientific studies to be reproducible [@Watson2015].

 Unfortunately, training in modern computational skills has not kept pace and this is especially evident in biomedical research.
-The computational learning module we've developed and describe below is aimed at bringing awareness to and improving skills in R, reproducibility, and open science for researchers in the field of diabetes research.
+The computational learning module we have developed and describe below is aimed at bringing awareness to and improving skills in R, reproducibility, and open science for researchers in the field of diabetes research.

 The learning modules are structured as a three-day workshop, with five sub-modules.
-We've designed it specifically as an open educational resource that either other instructors might make use of or modify on for their own lessons or for learners to use on their own or as a reference after participating in the workshop.
+We have designed it specifically as an open educational resource that either other instructors might make use of or modify on for their own lessons or for learners to use on their own or as a reference after participating in the workshop.
 All content are available for re-use under CC-BY and MIT Licenses.